TarteelAI/quran-assets/language-models/README.md

 make -j $(nproc)
 ```

-The binaries will be in the `build/bin` file.
+The binaries will be in the `build/bin` directory.

 ### Creating the LM